StrawberryChocolateFudge/Devicely/README.md

 The ricardian contract was created for with a project that I have been working on before, you can find more information about it [here](https://ricardianfabric.com).

 in a nutshell, a website is rendered from a legal written contract and it's uploaded to IPFS.
-It has a built-in way to connec to a smart contract, similar to how an NFT is connected to an image.
+It has a way to connect to a smart contract, similar to how an NFT is connected to an image.

-So this ricardian contract explains how the escrow agent resolves disputes and only participants who sign it can use the escrow.
+This ricardian contract explains how the escrow agent resolves disputes and only participants who sign it can use the escrow.

 ## Dev